Ahmed-Ali/Cucumberish/README.md

 For more information about the steps, the blocks that are passed to it, and the hooks; check the [CCIBlockDefinitions.h](https://github.com/Ahmed-Ali/Cucumberish/blob/master/Cucumberish/Core/CCIBlockDefinitions.h) file and [Cucumberish Wiki](https://github.com/Ahmed-Ali/Cucumberish/wiki).

 # Examples
-Creating a wiki with as much details as possible is a work in progrees.
+Creating a wiki with as much details as possible is in progrees.
 Meanwhile, clone this repository and open the file CucumberishExample/CucumberishExample.xcworkspace
 This workspace is the default workspace you get when you use Cocoapods.
 In the CucumberishExampe project there are three targets: